-The Earth is our patient and she is in need of some good doctors.
+The Earth is sick, she is in need of some good doctors.

-We believe that the healers of this earth can, indeed should support all efforts to heal it.
+We believe that the healers of the people on this earth, can, indeed should, support all efforts to heal the earth itself.

-It is this core belief that founded Park.Doctor, on a vision of using the world’s doctor’s to support the health of people in parks to make a meaningful impact on conservation.
+It is this core belief that founded Park.Doctor, on a vision of using the world’s doctors to support the health of people in parks and make a meaningful impact on conservation.

 By collaborating with our international network of medical professionals, we are able to use medical resources to build and support partnerships that contribute to the health of the people visiting and working in and around parks and protected areas.

-It is these people that are paramount to the health of the parks themselves.
+It is these people who are paramount to the health of the parks themselves.

 Meet the Park.Doctor Team